adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/checkboxgroup/v1/checkboxgroup/README.md

 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
+9. `./type` - defines the data type of the value
+9. `./enum` - defines the set of possible values for this field
+10. `./enumNames` - defines the user-friendly text to display for the possible options of the field.

 ## Client Libraries
-The component provides a `core.forms.components.textinput.v1` client library category that contains a JavaScript component.
+The component provides a `core.forms.components.checkboxgroup.v1` client library category that contains a JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.forms.components.textinput.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It also provides a `core.forms.components.checkboxgroup.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

 ## BEM Description